Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Notation, convention and main results

-It is impossible to reverse the inequality \eqref{niergor} since the last term in \eqref{niergor} is suboptimal.
-However both Theorems \ref{r5thmmain} and \ref{Thmnewres} are sufficient to deduce two-sided moments estimates for chaoses based on exponential rv.'s with values in $L_q$ spaces.
-This can be viewed as the main achievement of this paper.
+So it is impossible to reverse the inequality \eqref{niergor}.
+However both Theorems \ref{r5thmmain} and \ref{Thmnewres} imply two-sided moments estimates for chaos based on Weibull r.v.'s with values in $L_q$ spaces.
+This can be considered as the main achievement of this paper.
+It is worth noting that the constants in the theorem below depend only on $q$ and not on $r$.
+Theorem \ref{thmwyk} implies a bound on the tails of the underlying chaos by standard arguments (cf. proof of Theorem \ref{r5zdolu} and comment after Theorem \ref{r5thmmain}). \begin{theorem} Assume that $X_1,X_2,\ldots$ and $Y_1,Y_2,\ldots$ are independent symmetric random variables with CDF given by $\Pro(|X_i|\geq t)=\Pro(|Y_i|\geq t)= \exp(-|x|^r)$, $r\geq 1$.
+Let $(a_{ij})_{ij}$ be an $L_q(V,\mu)$-valued matrix.
+Then for any $p\geq 1$ we have